Why is freedom of information important?

 The exemptions that need to be considered most often under FOIA are for:

-A public authority must comply with a request within 20 working days of receiving it or, if the public interest test applies, within such time as is reasonable in the circumstances (see Practice note, Freedom of information: Time for disclosing information (www.practicallaw.com/0-200-9452)).
+A public authority must comply with a request within 20 working days of receiving it or, if the public interest test applies, within such time as is reasonable in the circumstances (see Practice note, Freedom of information: Time for disclosing information (www.practicallaw.com/0-200-9452) and for ICO guidance on time limits, see Legal update, New guidance on the time limit for responding under FOIA and the EIR published by ICO (www.practicallaw.com/4-544-9926)).

 A public authority does not have to comply with a request, if the cost of doing so would exceed the "appropriate limit" specified by regulations (see Practice note, Freedom of information: Accessible information (www.practicallaw.com/0-200-9452)).

 Public authorities may refuse requests that are vexatious, for example, because they are frivolous or aimed at causing disruption or distress.
-Similarly, public authorities do not have to respond repeatedly to the same or similar requests from an applicant (see Legal updates, ICO issues updated FOIA guidance on vexatious and repeated requests (www.practicallaw.com/1-384-1569) and ICO publishes FOI requesters' charter (www.practicallaw.com/3-375-0054) and Binding guidance on vexatious and manifestly unreasonable requests (Upper Tribunal) (www.practicallaw.com/1-524-0848).)
+Similarly, public authorities do not have to respond repeatedly to the same or similar requests from an applicant (see ICO updates guidance on vexatious, manifestly unreasonable and repeat requests (FOIA and EIR) (www.practicallaw.com/5-529-7673), and ICO publishes FOI requesters' charter (www.practicallaw.com/3-375-0054).)

 FOIA imposes a duty on public authorities to offer advice and assistance to anyone who makes a request for information (see Legal update, ICO publishes good practice guidance on providing advice and assistance under FOIA (www.practicallaw.com/4-384-4689)).